-The 36-credit M.S. in National Security Affairs and International Relations in the Department of History and Political Science is designed to provide students with theoretical, research, and applied skills in the emerging academic field of national security affairs.
-Students in this program will build a core understanding of critical issues informing the field of national security today, including the assessment and analysis of the threat of terrorism in the US and beyond and the analysis of intelligence collection.
+The 36 credit M.S. in National Security Affairs and International Relations in the Department of History and Political Science is designed to provide students with theoretical, research, and applied skills in the emerging academic field of national security affairs.
+Students in this program will build a core understanding of critical issues informing the field of national security today, including the assessment and analysis of the threat of terrorism in the U.S. and beyond, and the analysis of intelligence collection.
 Students will also develop a deep understanding of the international context in which U.S. national security issues are shaped.

-National security affairs is one of the fastest growing professions with positions open in the public sector in the federal, state and local governments and in the private sector.
-This program is designed for professionals in the field seeking career advancement, those who aspire to enter the field, individuals in related professions, and those retired from the military and government seeking consulting and other positions.
-Examples of potential students include personnel in the military, federal, state and local governments, law enforcement, corporations, and academia, as well as for students with a strong academic interest in security affairs and international relations.
+National Security Affairs is one of the fastest growing professions with positions open in the public sector in the federal, state and local governments and in the private sector.
+This program is designed both for professionals and those aspiring for careers in the field, as well as for students with a strong academic interest in security affairs and international relations.